-Established: 1988.
-Hagerman Fossil Beds contains the largest concentration of Hagerman Horse fossils in North America.
-The Monument is internationally significant because it protects the world's richest known fossil deposits from a time period called the late Pliocene epoch, 3.5 million years ago.
-These plants and animals represent the last glimpse of time that existed before the Ice Age, and the earliest appearances of modern flora and fauna.
-Contact Info: PO Box 570 Hagerman, ID 83332 Phone: (208) 933-4100 been home to the Nimiipuu or Nez Perce people.
+Established: 1965.
+For thousands of years the valleys, prairies, mountains, and plateaus of the inland northwest have been home to the Nimi'ipuu or Nez Perce people.
 Explore these places.
 Learn their stories.
 Treat them with care.
 The 38 sites of Nez Perce National Historical Park are scattered across the states of Idaho, Oregon, Washington and Montana and have been designated to commemorate the stories and history of the Nimiipuu and their interaction with explorers, fur traders, missionaries, soldiers, settlers, gold miners, and farmers who moved through or into the area.